xxxw567/xxxw567.github.io/_pages/other.md

 - A research proposal (detailing research interests and future plans)
 - A writing sample (such as a published paper or working paper, if available)

-I look forward to receiving your application and embarking on an academic journey together!
+I look forward to reviewing your application and embarking on an academic journey together.